Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 Standing beside someone else.

-A person she identified.
+A person she knows.

 Tunde.